alainwolf/roll.urown.net/server/dns/powerdns.rst

 IP Addresses
 ^^^^^^^^^^^^

-The server will need a dedicated private IPv4 address and a IPv6 address.
+The server will need a dedicated private IPv4 address and global IPv6 address.
 See :doc:`/server/network`.

 Troughout this document we will use **192.0.2.41** as IPv4 address and